-Because all morning-after pills are more effective the sooner you take them, it's not a bad idea to keep some on hand if you're worried about unwanted pregnancy.
+That said, because all morning-after pills are more effective the sooner you take them, it's not a bad idea to keep some on hand if you're worried about unwanted pregnancy.
 "One way to take control of your health decisions can be stocking up on essentials so you can act quickly and move forward with confidence," says Jamie Norwood, cofounder of Stix, a direct-to-consumer brand of fertility and vaginal health products, including emergency contraception.
 Taking emergency contraception can help offer peace of mind in case your contraceptive method fails (for example, if a condom breaks) or if you're worried about pregnancy despite using another form of birth control.
 After all, birth control pills, for example, are still only 91 percent effective at preventing pregnancy (with typical use), according to the American College of Obstetrics and Gynecology.

-That said, there's no need to hoard a ton of doses, or rush to do it right this second.
+But there's no need to hoard a ton of doses or rush to do it right this second.
 In fact, activists are also pointing out that panic buying emergency contraceptives in bulk to keep on hand just in case could keep people from accessing it who need it right now.
 "It's a great thing to have on hand, but stockpiling large amounts only makes it harder for somebody to get it in an emergency," says Fey.

 Does the Morning-After Pill Expire?

-Emergency contraception can be good for up to five years, but according to Nurx, the expiration date is based on the manufacturer date, not the date the pill was purchased — so make sure to check the expiration date, or ask a pharmacist or physician if you're concerned that the pill may be expired.
+Emergency contraception can be good for up to five years, according to Planned Parenthood.
+But the expiration date is based on the manufacturer date, not the date the pill was purchased, per Nurx — so make sure to check the expiration date, or ask a pharmacist or physician if you're concerned that the pill may be expired.
 If the morning-after pill is expired, it will be less effective and may not successfully prevent pregnancy, says Heather Irobunda, MD, a board-certified ob-gyn in New York City.